-- 3. 30 Local Government shall meet minimum requirement for back room requirements.
-Must comply with specifications from NCTCOG (See Attachment C).
-Any expenses associated with this requirement are the responsibility of the PSAP. - 3.31 Local Government's equipment room and 9-1-1 communications area must maintain a temperature of 65-80 degrees Fahrenheit.
+- Local Government shall meet minimum requirement for back room requirements.
+3.30 Must comply with specifications from NCTCOG (See Attachment C).
+Any expenses associated with this requirement are the responsibility of the PSAP.
+3.31 - Local Government's equipment room and 9-1-1 communications area must maintain a temperature of 65-80 degrees Fahrenheit. - Local Government's 9-1-1 equipment room and communications area shall 3.32 comply with the American with Disability Act of 1990.

-- 3.32 Local Government's 9-1-1 equipment room and communications area shall be in compliance with the American with Disability Act of 1990. - 3.33 Local Government shall provide current access or security policies to NCTCOG. - 3.34 NCTCOG staff and contracted vendors shall have access to the 9-1-1 equipment room and communications area on a 24 X 7 X 365 basis without prior notice.
+- 3.33 Local Government shall provide current access or security policies to NCTCOG. - 3.34 NCTCOG staff and contracted vendors shall have access to the 9-1-1 equipment room and communications area on a 24 X 7 X 365 basis without prior notice.